gchen0119/openimagechallenge/README.md

 Network (CNN).
 I will explore the state-of-the-art CNN with ResNet, YOLO, and InceptionNet using dataset from [Open Images Challenge 2018](https://storage.googleapis.com/openimages/web/index.html).
-The goal is to familiarize myself with hyperparameter tuning, network architecture, and data visualization.
+The goal is to familiarize with hyperparameter tuning, network architecture, and data visualization.
 I will most likely use pre-trained weights to perform "transfer learning" on different classes.
 Notice transfer learning may involve "fine-tuning" the model (i.e., unfreezing the weights in previous layers) since